MouhamedAhmed/Small-Object-Detection-in-a-crowded-scene-using-YOLOv8/README.md

 - `PYTORCH_MODEL_PATH` is the trained pytorch model path, typically in `runs/detect/yolov8n/weights/best.pt`, default is `model.pt`.
 - `MODEL_TYPE` is the model types to be exported, one of (--keras, --tflite) or both.

+## Predict on Image or Folder of Images